ALTRAVIA

 STAGE 05

-For a long, interminable straight stretch we move away from Alba, as if to emphasize how, for two days, we will remain far from major roads, crossing a plateau between the Tanaro and Belbo valleys, a land of wheat, corn, hay, chestnuts and grapes.
+For a long, interminable straight stretch, we move away from Alba, as if to emphasize how, for two days, we will remain far from major communication routes, crossing a plateau between the Tanaro and Belbo valleys, a land of wheat, corn, hay, chestnuts and grapes.

 In the first half of the STAGE we will slowly climb from 200 to 700 m, and on this altitude we will remain until the finish, contemplating endless expanses of vineyards and hazel groves on our sides.
 This will allow us to better endure some somewhat “asphalt-like” stretches, and to finally reach, as a reward for today’s toil, the beautiful Bossolasco, the town of roses, a romantic resort town also frequented by Beppe Fenoglio.